app-sre/signalfx-prometheus-exporter/docs/configuration.md

 * `<prometheus-label>`: a string following the prometheus label regex `[a-zA-Z_][a-zA-Z0-9_]*`
 * `<go-template>`: a string that contains a go-template

-The variables usable in go templates are described [here](signalflow-metadata.md).
+The variables usable in go templates are described in the [SignalFlow primer](signalflow.md).

 ### Schema
 ```yml